-Malliouhana Poetry Prize Winner in the Junior Category/Spoken Word/Performance Poetry
+Malliouhana Poetry Prize Winner in the Junior Category/On the Page Poetry

 Often times, Rhonica can be seen in various settings with a book in her hand as she also has a strong passion for reading.
 Rhonica loves to read about children issues, inspirational struggles and books about high school life.
 Her favourite series of books include the INK series, The Dorothy series and Pretty Little Liars.
 Her favourite authors include Elin Hilderbrand, Danielle Paige and Jodi Picoult.
 Her favourite place to read, you guessed it, the Public Library!